Updated: February 7, 2022 by Jennifer Munsell

 - Only slightly larger than the minimum recommended size

 While all of the other terrariums on our list of best ball python enclosures are black, this one is clean white.
-This makes it perfect if your home has a minimalist aesthetic and you don’t want the tank to stand out too much.
+This makes it a great choice for anyone who is looking for a sleek and stylish tank that won’t stand out too much in your home.

 Key Features